Greek royal family: Dynastic lineage

 As male-line descendants of King Christian IX of Denmark, members of the dynasty bear the title of Prince or Princess of Denmark and thus are traditionally referred to as "Princes" or "Princesses of Greece and Denmark".
+With the sole exception of Aspasia Manos (the consort of King Alexander) and her daughter Princess Alexandra of Greece and Denmark, as well as descendants from non-dynastic marriages, none of the members were ethnically Greek.